-A USB flash drive or stick with at least 4GB capacity.
-If you want to continue running Ubuntu from the USB drive without installing, for a longer duration then use a USB stick with higher capacity.
-Take a backup of all the data from the Flash drive as it will be erased for writing the iso file.
+You need a blank USB flash drive/stick with at least 4GB capacity.
+If you want to continue running Ubuntu from the USB flash drive, for a longer duration without installing it on your hard drive, then you should use an USB stick with higher capacity (8GB, recommended).
+Take a backup of any data from the Flash drive as it will be erased for writing the .iso file.

 You can download the standalone version from Rufus’s official page.
 The link is given below:

 Click here to download it directly from its developer, Peter Batard’s Github page.
 You can take a look at the source code of the EXE file by visiting his Github page at the following link

 We would be creating the USB stick on an Windows 10 PC.
 This tutorial would assume that you are using a Windows PC with XP or later OS installed.